LAST UPDATED: November 8, 2022

-- Entertainment: Remember to take your favourite CDs or audio books for the journey to help pass the time.
+- Entertainment: Remember to take your favourite music or audiobooks for the journey to help pass the time.

-- Water: Take a 12-pack of bottled water for the trip so you can stay hydrated without having to stop along the way.
+- Water: Take a 12-pack of bottled water for the trip so you can stay hydrated.

 3) Plan Your Route

 Plan your route in advance and make sure you tell a family member or friend which route you plan to take.
-There are plenty of tools to do this.
+There are also tools available now on smartphones you can enable to allow family to keep track of your driving progress and location.
 Google maps and other online tools are great for estimating time and distances.
 There are also guide books and if you belong to CAA, you can request their route maps and guides.

-Unless you have a great GPS, make sure you have maps of the states you will be travelling through, in case the Interstate is blocked for any reason and you need to look for alternatives.
+Most cars today have a GPS and map display, but if your vehicle does not, make sure you have an app on your phone like Google Maps or Waze (or physical maps of the states you will be travelling through) in case the Interstate is blocked for any reason and you need to look for alternatives.